beechwoodswimclubky/beechwoodswimclub/src/pages/swim-team.md

 ***TEAM PRACTICE SCHEDULE:***

-**Diving:** Monday – Thursday for 1 hour between 8:00am – 10:00am beginning Monday, 1-June.
+**Diving:** Monday – Thursday for 1 hour between 8:00 am – 10:00 am beginning Monday, 1-June.
 Work with the coach to set your practice time.
 This is flexible and can be worked around your swim practice schedule as well.

-**Swimming:** Monday - Thursday mornings between the hours of 8:00-10:00am for approximately 1 hour each day.
+**Swimming:** Monday - Thursday mornings between the hours of 8:00-10:00 am for approximately 1 hour each day.
 Practices begin Monday, 1-June.
 The 8 & under and 9-10 age groups will practice from 8:00-9:00.
 The 11-12, 13-14, and 15-18 age groups will practice from 9:00-10:00.

 Little Cudas begin practice on Tuesday, June 8th.
 They practice Tuesday – Thursday for 6 weeks.